Gaṇikā: Early Indian art

-A possibly early depiction of a Ganika is the ancient Pataliputra sculpture, also known as Didarganj Yakshi statue.
-As Doris Meth Srinivasan, a historian of Indological studies and writer suggests:
+A possibly early depiction of a ganika is the ancient Pataliputra sculpture known as the Didarganj Yakshi statue.
+As Doris Meth Srinivasan, a historian of Indological studies and writer, suggests:

 I propose that an ancient Pataliputra sculpture represents an image of a royal Ganika.
 A beauteous female image, carved in the environs of the Mauryan capital, is imbued with the characteristics that mark her as a Ganika, possibly the chief Ganika or the pratiganika, attached to the imperial court.